mahancrx/Laravel-Shop/README.md

 </p>

 ## Installation
+<h4>for config project first copy .env.example and paste in folder and change name to .env</h4>

 for update packages
 ```shell
 composer update
 ```

 for install packages
 ```shell
 composer install
 ```

 for create or update database
 ```shell
 php artisan migrate